Steve Hine: WDF

 As of January 2020, Hine rejoined the World Darts Federation some decent performances in the Tournaments which saw him get to the Scottish Open final but losing 6–2 to Jim Williams.
-He qualified for the 2022 WDF World Darts Championship which takes place in April, Hine will be unseeded in this event.
+He qualified for the 2022 WDF World Darts Championship and made it to the third round where he lost 3-1 to the eventual runner-up Thibault Tricole.